Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Basket of gluten free strawberry muffins with peanut butter next to them

-Recipe Notes For Easy Chickpea Banana Muffins
+Recipe Notes For Chickpea Flour Banana Muffins

 • These chickpea banana muffins are completely different from my gluten free chocolate zucchini muffins, though both are chickpea flour muffins.
 These are lighter and fluffier.